 measures to be taken against identified vulnerabilities.
 Students will also learn about ethical and responsibility issues through case studies of security breaches.

 Equips students with the fundamental concepts and skills in data networking, both wired and wireless.
 Students will learn basic

 network devices, functions, standards, and protocols and will acquire basic networking skills like designing and setting up a local area network.

 Linux Administration and SecurityMore

 Teaches students on the use of various Linux commands / system tools for user management, security administration, software installation, network administration and configuration of services.
 Students will also learn how to secure the Linux operating system.

 This module aims to provide students with an understanding of computer networking concepts and hands-on sessions on with operating systems using Command-Line Interfaces.
 Students will be taught on the use of various UNIX commands / system tools for user management, software installation, network administration and configuration of services.
 These topics are essential and prerequisite to an Application Developer for building and deployment of a software system.

-Examines the criminal trial process and cases involving computer hacking, denial of service, modification of data, distortion and fabrication of information.
-Students will examine the Computer Misuse and Cybersecurity Act, Evidence Act and the Criminal Procedure Code when dealing with the various cyber threats issues.
+The module will examine the data life cycle processes and cases involving computer hacking, denial of service, modification of data, distortion and fabrication of information.
+Students will examine the Personal Data Protection Act (PDPA), Data Protection Practices for Information Communication Technology (ICT) Systems, Confidential Computing and Computer Misuse and Cybersecurity Act (CMCA) when dealing with the various cyber threats issues and data protection practices.